David-mtcc/Learn_german_verbs/README.md

    cd german-verb-quiz
 2. Place your CSV verb lists and icon in the appropriate directory, or adjust paths in the code.

-Run the program:
+3. Run the program:

     ```bash
    python verb_quiz.py

 3. Select the verb list to practice and start learning!

-Place your CSV verb lists and icon in the appropriate directory, or adjust paths in the code.

-Run the program:

-    ´´´bash
-    python verb_quiz.py
-4. Select the verb list to practice and start learning!

 ### CSV Format Example
-csv
-Copy
-Edit

     infinitiv,partizip_perfekt,meaning
     gehen,gegangen,to go
     essen,gegessen,to eat
     schlafen,geschlafen,to sleep
-...

 ### How It Works
-The program loads the selected verb list CSV.
+1. The program loads the selected verb list CSV.

-It tracks which verbs have been learned by saving progress to separate CSV files.
+2. It tracks which verbs have been learned by saving progress to separate CSV files.

-Each verb must be answered correctly twice to be considered learned.
+3. Each verb must be answered correctly twice to be considered learned.

-The quiz shows one verb at a time and asks for the Partizip Perfekt and English meaning.
+4. The quiz shows one verb at a time and asks for the Partizip Perfekt and English meaning.

-User inputs are checked and feedback is displayed.
+5. User inputs are checked and feedback is displayed.

-Score resets on wrong answers.
+6. Score resets on wrong answers.

 Learned verbs can be viewed anytime.